Accretion tori around rotating neutron stars II: Oscillations and precessions: Discussion and conclusions

 \subsection{Influence of NS parameters}

-The NS rotation and oblateness have a significant impact on the frequencies of the investigated tori oscillations calculated for a given torus thickness and one may clearly see the impact of the quadratic relations behind the nature of the modes.
-This impact can be well illustrated in terms of quadrupole parameter $q/j^2$, which for an NS with a given mass does not depend on the NS rotational frequency.
-The consequences of frame dragging caused by the NS's angular momentum predominate at low values of $q/j^2$.
-On the other hand, at large values, the effects of frame dragging are often compensated by the (rotationally induced) NS's oblateness.
-As a result, for low values of $q/j^2$, the maximal frequencies of the modes increase with $j$ within the considered range.
+Both the NS rotation and rotationally induced oblateness affecting the angular momentum and quadrupole moment of the NS have significant effects on the frequencies of the investigated tori oscillations.
+The impact of the quadratic relations behind the nature of the modes is well illustrated in terms of quadrupole parameter $q/j^2$ used in our study, which for a NS with a given EoS and mass does not depend on the NS rotational frequency \citep{1968ApJ...153..807H, 2019ApJ...877...66U} .
+This parameter effectively ranging from $q/j^2\sim1.5$ to $q/j^2\sim10$ determines whether the influence of the $t$-$\phi$ component of the metric tensor and related frame dragging effects dominate (low values of the parameter corresponding to Kerr like behaviour) or are overwhelmed by the other components (high values of the parameter corresponding to the effective suppression of frame-dragging effects by the NS oblateness).

+This interaction between the relativistic frame dragging effects associated with the angular momentum and the effects associated with the quadrupole moment, which would also arise in Newtonian physics, determines the resulting behaviour of the frequencies of the studied modes.
+For low values of $q/j^2$, the maximal frequencies of the modes increase with $j$ within the considered range.
 For large values of $q/j^2$, these frequencies increase only minimally or even decrease with increasing $j$.